vincentarelbundock/marginaleffects/README.md

            data = dat, family = binomial)
 ```

+A “marginal effect” is a unit-specific measure of association between a
+change in a regressor and a change in the regressand.
+In most cases, its
+value will depend on the values of all the other variables in the model
+for that specific unit.

-The `marginaleffects` function computes a distinct estimate of the
+The `marginaleffects` function thus computes a distinct estimate of the
 marginal effect and of the standard error for each regressor (“term”),
 for each unit of observation (“rowid”).
-You can browse view and
+You can view and manipulate the
-manipulate the full results with functions like `head`, as you would any
+full results with functions like `head`, as you would with any other
 `data.frame`:

 ``` r